Severn-J-Lortie/QUHouseFinder/README.md

 - Forgot password, delete account
 - Add emails when filters change
   - Filter to SQL conversion
-- Change: need to store the hashes of previous matches for each filter to truly tell if results changed
 - Change: need to not delete every entry at the beginning of each update.
 Instead, mark entries that aren't found by the scraper again and wait a day or so before deleting them.
 If its from facebook (NYI datasource) then let's wait more like 10 days since its a really volatile datasource.